nusco/cuukie/README.markdown

 ## Custom port/server

-You can pick a port when you start the cuukie_server...
+You can pick a port when you start the cuukie server...

-    cuukie_server 4570
+    cuukie --server --cuukieport 4570

 ...and you can tell the cuukie formatter where to look for the server: